 Cover pool support could provide additional rating stability.
-Our cash flow analysis shows, that if the rating of RKD would be downgraded to BBB-, the maintained nominal overcollateralisation of 6.8% as of December 2024 would be sufficient to support the highest achievable rating on the mortgage covered bonds.
+Our cash flow analysis shows, that if the rating of RKD would be downgraded to BBB-, the maintained nominal overcollateralisation of 6.9% as of December 2024 would still be sufficient to support the highest achievable rating on the mortgage covered bonds.

-The programme is most sensitive to a combination of high prepayments (15%), a rising interest rate environment and an appreciation of foreign currencies against DKK.
-This is mainly driven due to lower excess spread while the interest rate environment and foreign currency stresses do have only limited impact because of the specific balance principle.
-The balance principle does also eliminate maturity mismatches assuming that all bonds can be refinanced at margins increased by up to 500bps.
+The programme is most sensitive to a combination of high prepayments (15%) and a low for longer interest rate environment.
+This is mainly driven due to lower excess spread while the interest rate environment does have only limited impact because of the specific balance principle.
+The balance principle does also eliminate maturity mismatches as all asset proceeds are passed through to the respective bonds.